thenexthub/Codira/docs/proposals/OptimizerEffects.rst

 Thread Safety
 -------------

-The Swift concurrency proposal refers to a ``Copyable`` type.
+The Codira concurrency proposal refers to a ``Copyable`` type.
 A type must be Copyable in order to pass it across threads via a ``gateway``.
 The definition of a Copyable type is equivalent to a "pure value".
 However, it was also proposed that the programmer be